 OpenID Connect is supported in Dependency-Track 4.0.0 and above

 In the context of OAuth2 / OIDC, Dependency-Track’s frontend acts as client while the API server acts as resource server (see OAuth2 roles).
 Due to this, the frontend requires additional configuration, which is currently only supported when deploying it separately from the API server.
 Refer to the Configuration and Docker deployment pages for instructions.
-“Classic” Dependency-Track deployments using solely the WAR or executable WAR are not supported!
+The “bundled” Docker image and “Classic” Dependency-Track deployments using solely the executable WAR are not supported!

 If configured properly, users will be able to sign in by clicking the OpenID button on the login page: